davidjamesherzog/music-vue-nuxt-spa/README.md

 # music-vue-nuxt-spa

 This project uses the iTunes API.
 You can search for a specific musician and view their albums.
 You can also listen to samples of the songs from the album.
+This is built on nuxt.js (SPA) and element.
+You may find a demo [here](https://davidjamesherzog.github.io/music-vue-nuxt-spa/).

 ## Build Setup